Is your Home a Flood Risk? Portland Housing Market

 - Urban Flooding.
 As the city urbanized, with more homes, streets, sidewalks and high-rises being built, urban flooding became a secondary problem.
 Portland receives 44 inches of rain per year, which some may be surprised to learn is only five inches more than the national average.
 Portland gets its rainy reputation from the fact that the rain falls slowly, like a blanket of mist that covers the city from October until May (although we do have the occasional sunny day during that period).
 When the rain breaks its usual pattern and comes down heavy, urban flooding can result.
 Usually, the problems stem from some combination of stormwater that can’t drain, and small creeks and waterways overflowing their banks.
 This flooding is usually very localized, affecting certain neighborhoods but not others.

 - Sea Level Rise.
 Although we’re not experiencing issues with sea level rise yet in Portland, it will be a factor to consider in future floods.
 As sea levels rise, so do rivers, especially low-lying ones like the Columbia.
-Check out the sea level rise tool created by NOAA to view maps of how this climate change effect will change the landscape of Portland.

 Floods in Portland’s History